 As the locus of control became a focal point of psychologists’ studies, Julien Rotter published a research paper in 1966, where he defined a method to assess people’s locus of control.
 Because this concept is not binary but a scale, he created a test that allows anyone to answer several questions to determine where they stand on the locus of control continuum.
 Believe it or not, fifty-some years later, this test is still widely used.
 If you want to assess your own locus of control, visit the official page here: http://www.psych.uncc.edu/pagoolka/LocusofControl-intro.html.

 Understanding the Locus of Control

-Now, let’s dig deeper into what internal and external locus of control are and how understanding them can help you shift your mindset.
+Now, let’s dig deeper into the internal and external locus of control and how understanding them can help you shift your mindset.

 In 1985, psychologist Philip Zimbardo wrote that “a locus of control orientation is a belief about whether the outcomes of our actions are contingent on what we do (internal control orientation) or on events outside our personal control (external control orientation).”

 The idea here is that not only do we act and behave depending on our place on the locus of control scale, but our motivations are driven by it, too.
 Imagine that you strongly believed that no matter how much work you put into a project, the people who assess it will almost always reject it because of how they are.
 In this case, how motivated would you be to put a lot of work into it?

 On the other hand, if you strongly believed that it’s up to you to convince your leadership that your project is great, how much more effort would you put into it then?